Hired armed cutter Diligent

-Diligent recaptured Myrmidon.
-Myrmidon had been sailing from Newcastle with a cargo of lumber when a privateer captured her.
+Diligent recaptured the British merchantman Myrmidon from the French in 1797.
+Myrmidon had been sailing from Newcastle upon Tyne with a cargo of lumber when a French privateer captured her.
 Diligent sent her into Sheerness, where Myrmidon arrived around 14 July 1797.

 Diligent, under the command of Mr. Matthew Randall, was in the fleet under Admiral Lord Duncan at the Battle of Camperdown on 11 October.
 Diligent's role was to stand off the larboard or lee division and repeat signals.
 After the battle, as a member of the fleet even though she did not participate in the combat, she was entitled to share in the £120,000 in prize money for the sale of the Dutch ships captured then.
 In 1847 the Admiralty awarded the Naval General service Medal with clasp "Camperdown" to any surviving claimants from the action.
 Diligent's officers and crew qualified.